Human rights in Afghanistan: History

+Contemporary Human Rights Issues

 The Bonn Agreement of 2001 established the Afghan Independent Human Rights Commission (AIHRC) as a national human rights institution to protect and promote human rights and to investigate human rights abuses and war crimes.
 The Afghanistan Constitution of 2004 entrenched the existence of the AIHRC.
-While the ongoing turmoil, violence and reconstruction efforts often make it difficult to get an accurate sense of what is going on, various reports from NGOs have accused various branches of the Afghan government of engaging in human rights violations.
+While the ongoing turmoil, violence and reconstruction efforts often make it difficult to get an accurate sense of what is going on.
+Reports from NGOs have accused various branches of the Afghan government of engaging in human rights violations.

 There have also been various human rights abuses by American soldiers on Afghan civilians, most notably in the Baghram prisons where innocent civilians endured torture, humiliating conditions, and inhumane treatment.
 The United States was heavily criticized for lenient sentencing for the soldiers responsible.
 Former Afghan warlords and political strongmen supported by the US during the ousting of the Taliban were responsible for numerous human rights violations in 2003 including kidnapping, rape, robbery, and extortion.

 Some members of the Afghan National Security Forces were involved in killing civilians in ground operations as well as in air strikes.